SAP-archive/cloud-cf-casino/exercises/exercise02/README.md

 Deploy the following three HTML5 applications on your free developer account on the SAP HANA Cloud Platform:

   * **Slot Machine Simulation App**: This application allows you to enter URLs to images of human faces which can then be sent to the Casino Sentiment Service for test purposes to determine the emotion in the faces.
-  * **Casino Overview App**: This application uses the Casino Sentiment Service to aggregate results of the sentiment analysis on the level of the single casinos.
+  * **Casino Overview App** (optional step): This application uses the Casino Sentiment Service to aggregate results of the sentiment analysis on the level of the single casinos.
-  * **Slot Machines Overview App**: This application uses the Casino Sentiment Service to show results of the sentiment analysis on the level of the single slot machines of a specific casino.
+  * **Slot Machines Overview App** (optional step): This application uses the Casino Sentiment Service to show results of the sentiment analysis on the level of the single slot machines of a specific casino.

 #Exercise description